 Annual Rate Resident Independent Living Units Commuter/ Off-Campus

-Tuition \$32,000 X X X
+Tuition \$32,960 X X X

-Room - Traditional \$5,800 X
+Room - Traditional \$5,970 X

 Room - Ind.
-Living Unit \$6,810 X
+Living Unit \$7,010 X

-Board \$5,910 X
+Board \$6,090 X

-Comprehensive Fee \$43,710 \$38,810 \$32,000
+Comprehensive Fee \$45,020 \$39,970 \$32,9600

 Elizabethtown College's full-time students have access to campus facilities and programs.
-Included in the comprehensive fee is the use of the High Library, Bowers Center, Body Shop, gymnasium, and athletic fields.
+Included in the comprehensive fee is the use of the High Library, Bowers Center, gymnasium, and athletic fields.
 Full-time students also receive free admission to all regular season, on-campus athletic events, and most cultural activities offered by the College.
 Additionally, they receive a subscription to the Etownian, the student-run newspaper.

 Partial meal plans are available to students residing in Independent Living Units and to non-residential students for an additional cost.
-Please contact the Business Office at (717) 361-1417 for details.
+Please contact the Business Office at businessoffice@etown.edu or (717) 361-1417 for details.